linzjs/linz/docs/models_list.rst

 ``list.groupActions`` can be used to define certain actions that are only available once a subset of data has been chosen.

 Each record displayed on a model index has a checkbox, checking two or more records creates a group.
-If ``groupActions`` have been defined for that model, those actions will become chooseable by the user.
+If ``groupActions`` have been defined for that model, those actions will become choosable by the user.

 ``list.groupActions`` should be an Array of Objects.
 Each object describes an action that a user can make, and the object takes on the same form as those described in `list.actions`_.